odoare/BiRR/readme.md

 - Wall diffusion : this parameter controls the wall diffusion properties (parameter only available in the ambisonic version, otherwise fixed to 1e-3, but this is subject to change)

-The input is mono or stereo, depending on the chosen version (mono in or stereo in).
-The output sound is a stereo reverberberated sound with one of the following configurations:
+The input is stereo.
+The output sound is a 2 or 4-channel reverberberated sound with one of the following configurations:

-- Two cardioid microphones in XY configuration
+- Two cardioid microphones in XY configuration (2-ch)

-- One cardioid and one eight-pattern microphones, in MS configuration
+- One cardioid and one eight-pattern microphones, in MS configuration (2-ch)

-- One omni and one eight-pattern microphone, in MS configuration
+- One omni and one eight-pattern microphone, in MS configuration (2-ch)

-- Binaural receptor based on the HRTF provided by MIT medialab (https://sound.media.mit.edu/resources/KEMAR.html), and equalized to sound as neutral as possible compared to the dry original sound.
+- Binaural receptor based on the HRTF provided by MIT medialab (https://sound.media.mit.edu/resources/KEMAR.html), and equalized to sound as neutral as possible compared to the dry original sound (2-ch)

-- Ambisonic output (for the ambisonic version)
+- Ambisonic output (for the ambisonic version, 4-ch)

 The 2D version simulates a 2D rectangular flat domain.
 Consequently, the produced binaural sound doesn't consider height information for sources and listener.
 The 3D version simmulates a parallelepipedic room, height position of the sources and listener.
-The latter hence involves more cpu computations for the impulse responses calculations.
+The latter hence involves more cpu computations for the impulse responses calculations, one has to wait a longer time to get the IRs ready.

 ## Direct path and reflections paths